falconry/falcon/docs/user/recipes/request-id.rst

             # Or if your logger has built-in support for contexts
             req.context.log = structlog.get_logger(request_id=request_id)

-Logging with the `thread-local`_ context can be done like so:
+Logging with the `thread-local`_ context can be done like:

 .. code:: python